 Figure 9.
-Primary Credit Generating Pathways in Modeling, 2023-2040 deficit generation considerably in the next decade, especially for gasoline as transportation electrification accelerates.
+Primary Credit Generating Pathways in Modeling, 2023-2040

 Based on this initial analysis of the Central Case, we make the following observations:

 - A trajectory with a 30% CI by 2030 is borderline untenable-ICF estimates this will yield a bank in excess of 100 million credits. - Deficits are decreasing.
 Gasoline and diesel demand are both at or near their peaks; there is only modest room for growth given California regulations.
 This will limit